timicoltd/ServiceHub-Developer/examples/curl/request/README.md

         }
 }
 ```
-* **ID** - The identification number for this incident (this ID would be used in future calls and is used to address a certain Request via the API).
+* **ID** - The identification number for this request (this ID would be used in future calls and is used to address a certain Request via the API).
 * **Request Item Number** - This is the Request Item reference number (this is used for referencing the Request Item's of a Request via the ServiceHub Web Portal and with Timico staff).
 * **Request Number** - This is the Request reference number (this is used for referencing the Request via the ServiceHub Web Portal and with Timico staff).
 * **Short Description** - A brief description of the Request that has been raised.
 * **Description** - A full description of the Request.
-* **State** - What state is the Inciddent in, this could be 'New' or 'Closed' for example.
+* **State** - What state is the Request in, this could be 'New' or 'Closed' for example.

 All other fields are more self explanatory as to what they represent.

 ## Create Request

-Create an Request for Timico staff to handle, this allows for you to complete the same process available on the ServiceHub Web Portal but via our API, so you can develop your own system to submit an Request for you.
+Create a Request for Timico staff to handle, this allows for you to complete the same process available on the ServiceHub Web Portal but via our API, so you can develop your own system to submit a Request for you.

-You can create an Request by sending a POST request to https://servicehub-api.timico.com/request with a JSON Body.
+You can create a Request by sending a POST request to https://servicehub-api.timico.com/request with a JSON Body.

 ### Request Object

-You will need to send a JSON Object with this request, containing the follow (to complete the request)
+You will need to send a JSON Object with this request, containing the follow:

 ```json
 {